cloudymax/pxeless/README.md

   5. Copying arbitrary files to the squashfs (Optional, requres `--privileged` mode in Docker)
   6. Repacking the data into a new ISO.

 The resulting product is a fully-automated Ubuntu installer.
 This serves as an easy stepping-off point for configuration-management tooling like Ansible, Puppet, and Chef or personalization tools like [jessebot/onboardme](https://github.com/jessebot/onboardme).
 Please note that while similar in schema, the Autoinstall and Cloud-Init portions of the `user-data` file do not mix.
-The `user-data` key marks the transition from autoinstall to cloud-init syntax as see [HERE](https://github.com/cloudymax/pxeless/blob/62c028c885a9c37318092dd67a02005b3595f610/user-data.basic#L14)
+The `user-data` key marks the transition from autoinstall to cloud-init syntax as seen [HERE](https://github.com/cloudymax/pxeless/blob/62c028c885a9c37318092dd67a02005b3595f610/user-data.basic#L14)

 ## Application Flow